pvdabeel/prolog/Documentation/Tests/README.md

 This test case combines test03 and test04.
 The 'os-1.0' package lists itself as both a compile-time and runtime dependency, creating two self-referential cycles.

-**Expected:** The prover should take two cycle-break assumptions: one for the compile-time self-dependency and one for the runtime self-dependency.
-Both should yield verify steps in the proposed plan.
+Both are classified as benign cycles (the dependency-level literals refer to a package already being resolved by an ancestor) and are silently resolved.

+**Expected:** The prover should produce a clean plan with all four packages and no cycle-break assumptions or verify steps.
+This matches Portage's behavior for self-referential dependency-level cycles.

 ![test05](test05/test05.svg)